LADMIM: Logical Anomaly Detection with Masked Image Modeling in Discrete Latent Space: Methodology

-The proposed method is trained in two stages: (i) training HVQ-Trans and (ii) training LAViT.
-HVQ-Trans is trained to minimize the loss $\mathcal{L}_\text{HVQ-Trans}$ through a reconstruction task in the feature space.
-After training HVQ-Trans, LAViT is trained to minimize the loss $\mathcal{L}_\text{LAViT}$.
-During LAViT training, the weights of HVQ-Trans are frozen and not updated.
+The proposed method is trained in two stages: (i) training HVQ-Trans, and (ii) training ViT with MIM.
+HVQ-Trans is trained to minimize the loss $\mathcal{L}_\text{HVQ}$ through a reconstruction task in the feature space.
+After training HVQ-Trans, ViT is trained to minimize the loss $\mathcal{L}_\text{MIM}$.
+During ViT training, the weights of HVQ-Trans are frozen and are not updated.

-During inference, the reconstruction error of HVQ-Trans is evaluated using MSE, and the average MSE of the entire image is taken as the HVQ-Trans anomaly score $S_\text{HVQ}$ for that image.
-Additionally, multiple random block-wise masks are generated, and the prediction error of the probability distribution for each mask is evaluated using the L1 distance, with the average being taken as the LAViT anomaly score $S_\text{LAViT}$.
-The overall anomaly score of the proposed method is obtained by summing the standardized $S_\text{HVQ}$ and $S_\text{LAViT}$, denoted as $S'_\text{HVQ}$ and $S'_\text{LAViT}$, respectively.
+During inference, the reconstruction error of HVQ-Trans is evaluated using the MSE, and the average MSE across the entire image is taken as the HVQ-Trans anomaly score $S_\text{HVQ}$ for that image.
+Additionally, multiple random block-wise masks are generated, and the prediction error of the probability distribution for each mask is evaluated using the L1 distance, with the average being taken as the ViT anomaly score $S_\text{MIM}$.
+The overall anomaly score of the proposed method is obtained by summing the standardized $S_\text{HVQ}$ and $S_\text{MIM}$, denoted as $S'_\text{HVQ}$ and $S'_\text{MIM}$, respectively.